Paper Contribution: A Systematized Tautomer Database Resource

 - Many newly defined rules: <2% success rate

-Scale Impact: Implementing the full 86-rule set would triple the number of compounds recognized as having tautomeric relationships compared to current InChI.
+Scale Impact: Implementing the full 86-rule set would approximately triple the number of compounds recognized as having tautomeric relationships relative to Standard InChI.

 Outcomes: InChI V2 Requirements and Coverage Gaps